Carbon footprint and LCA: two complementary tools for impact measurement.

 In France and Europe, several regulations require the completion of a LCA or a carbon footprint analysis to assess environmental impact.
 For example, the European Directive 2009/125/EC mandates an LCA for the eco-design of energy-consuming products such as televisions and dishwashers.
 In France, the Grenelle II law obliges companies to carry out a Regulatory Greenhouse Gas Emissions Inventory to evaluate their emissions.

-From the extraction of materials necessary for manufacturing to end-of-life treatment (recycling, landfill, etc.), spanning production, transport, and use, every product or service exerts an impact on the environment.
-Both LCA and carbon footprinting assist companies in developing an action plan to curtail pollution, preserve natural resources, and mitigate global warming.
-Such actions become imperative in the face of the escalating climate emergency awareness.
+Both LCA and Carbon Accounting assist companies in developing an action plan to curtail pollution, preserve natural resources, and align with the Paris Agreement goal of limiting global warming to 1,5°C. Such actions have become imperative in the face of the escalating climate emergency.